freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-sysadmins/creating-and-running-a-freme-package.md

 # Creating and Running a FREME Package

 This article will guide you through the process of creating a FREME package, creating a binary distribution and running that package.
+All the source code of this guide resides on GitHub.
+Check out the [freme-examples](https://github.com/freme-project/freme-examples) repository and have a look at the module **broker-simple**.

 ## Prerequisites